 LU settings for the EMC Symmetrix

-LU settings are configurable at the LU level.
-This topic lists those settings, what the EMC Symmetrix defaults are, and what the required settings are for the SAN Volume Controller.
+This topic lists the LU settings, the EMC Symmetrix defaults settings and the settings that are required for the SAN Volume Controller.
 LU characteristics can be set using the set device command from the Symmetrix Command Line Interface (SYMCLI).